1

 2

 Lyle walked down the street, fighting the urge to look around.
-His legs felt like rubber and he was lightheaded, like he might pass out at any moment.
+His legs were rubber and he was lightheaded, like he might pass out at any moment.

 Just a prank, he told himself.
 Some stupid prank that Peter is playing on me.

 The street was almost empty, with only a few people walking in either direction.
-He crossed to the second block and saw a black unmarked van pull up to the curb in front of him.
+He crossed to the second block.
+A black unmarked van pulled up to the curb in front of him.
 It was about fifty feet away, idling.

 He let out a gasp of air, trying not to fall over.
-His body was tense and he felt wobbly, but he kept putting one foot in front of the other.
+His body was tense and wobbly, but he kept putting one foot in front of the other.

-He heard footsteps behind him, closing the distance as he got closer to the van.
-“Oh God,” he muttered.
-“Oh God, oh God, oh God…”
+Footsteps closed in behind him as he got closer to the van.
+"Oh God," he muttered.
+"Oh God, oh God, oh God…"

-The footsteps behind him sped up just as the door to the van swung open.
-Suddenly, he felt something slide over his head and the world went dark.
+The footsteps sped up just as the door to the van swung open.
+Something slid over his head and the world went dark.
 A bag.
-He was pushed forward, and he tripped.
-Someone caught him, and he felt himself dragged up into the van.
+Hands shoved him forward and he tripped.
+Someone caught him and hauled him up into the van.

-He was blubbering and thrashing, but strong arms held him down.
-He heard the van door slide closed and they started moving.
-Lyle could feel the van underneath him jostling as they traveled.
+He blubbered and thrashed, but strong arms pinned him down.
+The van door slid closed and they started moving.
+The van jostled beneath him as they traveled.

 He kept muttering to himself, biting back the urge to cry and trying not to panic.
-“We’ve got the package,” he heard someone say.
+"We've got the package," someone said.

 "An easy grab," another voice said.
 This one he recognized as the woman from the diner.
 The one who had sat and spoken with him.